-This note is in response to the several articles published in Mann Zaohao regarding the sacred Buddha Tooth.
-The Buddha Tooth Relic Temple and Museum (BTRTM) would like to take this opportunity to apologise for the concerns and anxieties caused to many Buddhists; and express our deepest gratitude to the numerous local and overseas Sangho, Buddhist scholars, Buddhist devote., members of public for their email, correspondences and telephone calls to share their support, views, advice and encouragement for BTRTM.
+This note is in response to the several articles published in Lianhe Zaobao regarding the sacred Buddha Tooth.
+The Buddha Tooth Relic Temple and Museum (BTRTM) would like to take this opportunity to apologise for the concerns and anxieties caused to many Buddhists; and express our deepest gratitude to the numerous local and overseas Sangha, Buddhist scholars, Buddhist devotees, members of public for their emails, correspondences and telephone calls to share their support, views, advice and encouragement for BTRTM.

 Other than the much revered Buddha Tooths in Kandy and Beijing, there have been discoveries of several Buddha Tooth and Relics in other countries and other parts of China, which are also extensively documented and more importantly, deeply venerated by Buddhist devotees of these countries.

-These sacred Buddha Tooths and Relics have comparable characteristics, like size and shape (albeit for the respective teeth type); the location, manner, .companying reliquary objects and the context these were discovered; and corresponds to several historical reference records, like Ven.
-X.n Zang's Records of the Western Regions.
+These sacred Buddha Tooths and Relics have comparable characteristics, like size and shape (albeit for the respective teeth type); the location, manner,companying reliquary objects and the context these were discovered; and corresponds to several historical reference records, like Ven.
+Xuan Zang's Records of the Western Regions.

-The main source of information regarding the Buddha's last moments are recorded in the Malta Parinirvana Sutra.
-There are various translations in vartous languages of the several versions of Mahe Paranirvana Sun, with significant differenc. in content.
+The main source of information regarding the Buddha's last moments are recorded in the Maha Parinirvana Sutra.
+There are various translations in various languages of the several versions of Maha Paranirvana Sutra, with significant differences in content.

 The suggestion of DNA testing, whilst simplistic is a practical challenge to conduct.
 DNA testing is invasive and requires a benchmark.
 It is definitely unlikely that any Buddhist Temple and its devotees will agree to subject any sacred Buddha Tooth or Relic to such a test.